Questions from Parents

 Neither the rules nor legislation prohibits the use of funds at a school that employs a Hope student relative.
 This is because the money goes to the school rather than directly to a relative.

-What happens if an Account Holder misuses funds?
+• What Happens if an Account Holder Misuses Funds?

 Accounts may be frozen or have a hold placed on transactions.
 This will happen if the Board finds evidence of intentional misuse of funds, fraud, or criminal activity.
 Account Holders will be notified within 20 days of a freeze or hold.
 If an audit or inquiry into potential misuse of funds leads to account closure, the rules specify that the funds will return to the Hope Scholarship Program Fund.

-Who is on the Hope Scholarship Board?
+• Who is on The Hope Scholarship Board?

 Chairman, WV State Treasurer – Riley Moore